 Improvised Weapons (Ex)

 While pipes and bricks are a thug’s preferred improvised weapons, he can use furniture, farm implements, or nearly anything else at hand to attack his foes.
 A thug’s improvised weapon deals as much damage as his unarmed strike plus an extra 1d4 points.
 Most improvised weapons deal bludgeoning damage, although some (a broken glass bottle, for example) would deal piercing or slashing damage.
 When a thug rolls a natural 1 on an attack roll while using an improvised weapon, that weapon breaks apart and becomes useless.
-Additionally, the thug gains Catch off Guard as a bonus feat.
-Lastly, a thug can, as a free action at the beginning of his turn, apply the nonlethal trait to any improvised bludgeoning weapon he wields.
-Additionally, the thug treats improvised weapons as unarmed strikes when determining if he gains and benefit from aggression points.
+In addition, a thug can, as a free action at the beginning of his turn, apply the nonlethal trait to any improvised bludgeoning weapon he wield and he treats improvised weapons as unarmed strikes when determining if he gains and benefit from aggression points.

 At 6th level, a thug can use long improvised weapons (such as ladders) as reach weapons according to their length, and improvised weapons with many protrusions (such as chairs) provide a +2 bonus on opponents’ disarm attempts.
 Finally, large objects with broad, flat surfaces (such as tables) can be upended to become improvised tower shields.

 At 10th level, a thug who uses improvised weapons deals his unarmed strike damage + an extra 2d4 points of damage instead of 1d4.

 At 12th level, a thug who uses improvised weapons has a critical threat range of 19-20, with a critical multiplier of x3.

 At 20th level, a thug who uses improvised weapons deals his unarmed strike damage + an extra 3d4 points of damage instead of 2d4.